williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/tokens/validating-access-tokens.md

 ### Decode the Access Token

 You will have to decode the access token, which is in JWT format.
-A list of libraries to help you do this can be found
+A list of libraries to help you do this can be found [below](#okta-libraries-to-help-you-verify-access-tokens).

 ### Verify the Token's Signature